AmpereComputingAI/ampere-ai-agents/README.md

 ## Services Overview
 _agentic_ai_demo_service_: The core workflow automation platform powered by n8n.
 _ollama_for_agent_service_: Provides local LLM inference via the Ollama API.
 _searxng_: A private, hackable metasearch engine to provide workflows with web search capabilities.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## References
 - https://n8n.io/